-Oblio Stroyman M.Ed Executive Director and Administrator
+Oblio Stroyman M.Ed – Executive Director and Administrator

-Oblio is on the planning committee for Gender Odyssey, an international conference for gender diversity and is the Executive Director for the non-profit Trans*Ponder which serves the trans/gender diverse community in Lane County Oregon and beyond.
+Oblio sits on the Lane County Behavioral Health Mental Health and Addictions Advisory Board, The Trillium Community Advisory Board, is a backup for the WeCU city diversity advisory board, the Dance Collective Northwest Board, and were formerly on planning committee for Gender Odyssey, an international conference for gender diversity.
 Oblio created Gender Camp, an annual event to support self-efficacy and community building, focused on the nuances of the Gender Diverse community.
-They also created the Rainbow Village, a LGBTQIA dedicated booth at the Oregon Country Fair, which serves 45,000 people over the course of its three days.
-They DJ Ecstatic Dance, a somatic healing practice, for a community of 550 people.
-They organize Gender Diversity Awareness Week, a week of events offered free to the community to increase Gender Diversity awareness, including International Transgender Day of Remembrance.
+They also created the Rainbow Village, a LGBTQIA+ dedicated booth at the Oregon Country Fair, which serves 45,000 people over the course of its three days.
+They are a GenderQueer DJ and work in bar setting and Conscious Dance communities.
+They have helped write gender inclusive language for the Oregon Health Authority and the Oregon DMV.

-Cass Averill B.S.
-Board President, Founder, and Administrator
+Cass Averill B.S. – Founder, Board President, and Administrator

-Cass is a computer security specialist by profession and a transgender activist by passion.
-He founded Trans*Ponder in 2012 – a local resource hub, support group, and activist faction for the Eugene/Springfield transgender community.
-He is an organizer of Eugene’s Gender Diversity Awareness Week and Transgender Day of Remembrance; facilitates trans* youth groups; organizes many transgender-focused events, and works hard to keep the “T” in the LGBT an active part of the conversation.
-Cass is also a sexual orientation and gender identity advocate in the corporate sector.
-He was the first person to publicly transition on the job in his fortune 500 global corporation, advocated for (and ultimately received) transgender-inclusive healthcare, instituted guidelines for how-to transition within the company, implemented all-gender single-stall restrooms, and continues to author and advise on transgender/transition related policies and procedures.
-He was recently selected as one of 200 (out of 3500 applicants) to participate in the White House LGBTQ Tech and Innovation summit.
-Cass represents Symantec annually at the Out and Equal Conference and remaining contemporary with what is happening politically for LGBTQIA people in the professional/corporate sphere.
+In 2016 he was selected as one of 200 (out of 3500 applicants) to participate in the White House LGBTQ Tech and Innovation summit.
+Cass represents Symantec annually at the Out and Equal Conference and remains contemporary with what is happening politically for LGBTQIA+ people in the professional/corporate sphere.
 Cass works with organizations to provide gender diversity awareness training, policy and procedure consultation, and promotes the inclusive treatment of transgender employees and clientele.
 He holds a Bachelor’s degree in Information Assurance and Security from Capella University.

-Max Skorodinsky M.S Board Member and Administrator
+Max Skorodinsky M.S. – Secretary and Administrator

 Max is a 44-year-old Ukrainian Jew and a trans man.
 Born in Lviv, Ukraine, he immigrated to the US with his family when he was 13.
 He graduated from a Jewish religious high school and later college.
 He worked as a computer programmer for the past ten years, and is now a licensed high school teacher teaching at two Eugene high schools and the University of Oregon as an open transgender person.
 He works with local organizations to instruct girls in technology.